Our Constitution

 • (a) President: The President shall have general supervision over all affairs of the club.
 His duties are, but are not restricted to:

-• (1) Preside at all regular and called meetings of the club.
+• (1) Preside over all regular and called meetings of the club.

-• (2) Call and preside at meeting of the Executive Board.
+• (2) Call and preside over the meeting of the Executive Board.

 • (3) Appoint any necessary committees.